Information about Canagliflozin

 Q. Is Canagliflozin better than metformin?

 Yes, Canagliflozin can be taken with metformin.
 A combined use of the two medicines can significantly improve blood glucose levels and glycosylated hemoglobin (HbA1c) and help in weight loss as compared to when either of the medicine is taken alone.
 No change in side effect profile has been reported compared to when they are used alone.

 Q. Can I use Canagliflozin for type 1 diabetes?

-No, Canagliflozin is not indicated for use in patients with type 1 Diabetes as they pass more urine and Canagliflozin also increases urine frequency and removes glucose through urine.
+Canagliflozin is not indicated for use in patients with type 1 diabetes mellitus as these patients tend to pass more urine.
+Canagliflozin works by removing glucose through the urine and also increases the urine frequency.
 So, a combined effect may worsen dehydration.
-Also, there have been reports of diabetic ketoacidosis with Canagliflozin, a complication seen in type 1 diabetic patients and this may get worsened.
+There have been reports of diabetic ketoacidosis with Canagliflozin, a complication seen in type 1 diabetic patients and which may also get worsened in these patients.